Biggest round of China tariffs yet could impact consumers, investors

 Treasury Secretary Steven Mnuchin had been working to coordinate talks this week between U.S. and Chinese trade officials, but the prospect of a new round of tariffs threatened to derail that effort.

-Unlike previous rounds of tariffs, these ones would impact a much broader array of components and consumer goods, increasing the potential that American shoppers will start to notice higher prices on store shelves.
+Unlike previous rounds of tariffs, these would affect a much broader array of components and consumer goods, increasing the potential that American shoppers will start to notice higher prices on store shelves.

 “We remain concerned with the continued escalation of tariffs against China [and] the impact of the wide swath of consumer goods — everything from baby products to furniture to lighting was on that list,” said Jonathan Gold, vice president of supply chain and customs policy for the National Retail Federation.
 “Tariffs are not the right approach,” he said, pointing out that even if costs aren’t passed along to customers, absorbing those expenses will hamper companies’ ability to invest in equipment, technology or its workers.